varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   There are two code blocks in this file worth to pay attention.
+   We explain here two relevant functions in this file.
    The first is the ``init_function()``, where we declare a global variable holding the cow figure.
    The second part is the ``vmod_cowsay_friends()`` function, where we use string manipulation functions provided by VSB.
    ``vmod_cowsay_vsb()`` is a simplified version of ``vmod_cowsay_friends()``.